Creating a Social Media Strategy

 What Is a Social Media Strategy, and Why Do You Need One?

-To make sure you get the most from social media, it's important to know what your goals are and how you're going to achieve them.
+To make sure that you get the most from social media, it's important to know what your goals are and how you're going to achieve them.
 To bring these together, you need to develop a well-thought-through strategy.

 The right strategy will boost brand recognition, improve brand loyalty, reduce your marketing costs, and give your company a more competitive online edge.
 Just look at what a well-planned strategy can achieve: